zaphosting/docs/docs/dedicated-linux-security-tips.md

 ### Installation of Fail2Ban

 First log in to your Linux server.
-If you need help with this, please follow our instructions [SSH access](vserver-linux-ssh.md), which explain how this works.
+If you need help with this, please follow our instructions [Initial access (SSH)](vserver-linux-ssh.md), which explain how this works.
 You should either execute the commands as root or using *sudo*.

 ```
 sudo apt update && sudo apt upgrade -y